This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • 43% experienced low libido, causing them 33% less confidence in bed.

-Male Menopause Awareness
+Men's Menopause Awareness

 The support of men during menopause could not be left out, since it can make a big difference in the emotional state of women during the climacteric.

-• 58% of women feel supported by their spouse/romantic partner, but 23% do not feel supported by siblings, parents, or children.
+• 58% of women feel supported by their spouse/romantic partner, but 23% do not feel supported by siblings, parents or children.

 Attitudes/thoughts about aging as a woman